DizzyHSlightlyVoided/UIconEdit/UIconEdit.Core Class Reference.md

 --------------------------------------------------
 ## Property: `public System.String CursorAuthor { get; set; }`

-Gets the author of the animated cursor file.
+Gets and sets the author of the animated cursor file.
+This value is null-terminated when written to the file.

 --------------------------------------------------
 # Type: `class UIconEdit.AnimatedCursorFile.EntryList`